Nucleation: Spinodal region

-The nucleation of crystals
+Nucleation of crystals

 In many cases, liquids and solutions can be cooled down or concentrated up to conditions where the liquid or solution is significantly less thermodynamically stable than the crystal, but where no crystals will form for minutes, hours, weeks or longer; this process is called supercooling.
-Nucleation of the crystal is then being prevented by a substantial barrier.
+Nucleation of the crystal is then prevented by a substantial barrier.
 This has consequences, for example cold high altitude clouds may contain large numbers of small liquid water droplets that are far below 0 °C.

 In small volumes, such as in small droplets, only one nucleation event may be needed for crystallisation.
-In these small volumes, the time until the first crystal appears is usually defined to be the nucleation time.
-Calcium carbonate crystal nucleation depends not only on degree of supersaturation but also the ratio of calcium to carbonate ions in aqueous solutions.
+In these small volumes, the time until the first nucleus appears is usually defined to be the nucleation time.
+Calcium carbonate crystal nucleation depends not only on the degree of supersaturation but also on the ratio of calcium to carbonate ions in aqueous solutions.
 In larger volumes many nucleation events will occur.
 A simple model for crystallisation in that case, that combines nucleation and growth is the KJMA or Avrami model.

 When sugar is supersaturated in water, nucleation will occur, allowing sugar molecules to stick together and form large crystal structures.

-Although the existing theories including the classical nucleation theory explain well the steady nucleation state when the crystal nucleation rate is not time dependent, the initial non-steady state transient nucleation, and even more mysterious incubation period, require more attention of the scientific community.
-Chemical ordering of the undercooling liquid prior to crystal nucleation was suggested to be responsible for that feature by reducing the energy barrier for nucleation.
+Although the existing theories including the classical nucleation theory explain well the steady nucleation state when the crystal nucleation rate is not time dependent, the initial non-steady state transient nucleation, and even more mysterious incubation period, require more attention from the scientific community.
+Chemical ordering of the undercooling liquid before crystal nucleation was suggested to be responsible for that feature by reducing the energy barrier for nucleation.